Georgia Vital Record

 4

-Step 4 — Submit Your Birth Certificate to GSCCCA
+Step 4 — Submit Your Death Certificate to GSCCCA

-Mail or deliver your certified birth certificate, completed apostille request form, and payment to the GSCCCA Notary Division in Atlanta.
+Mail or deliver your certified death certificate, completed apostille request form, and payment to the GSCCCA Notary Division in Atlanta.

 5

-Step 5 — Receive Your Apostilled Birth Certificate
+Step 5 — Receive Your Apostilled Death Certificate

 GSCCCA typically processes apostilles within about one business day, plus mailing time.